Freight train derails in Wisconsin, plunging 2 containers into the Mississippi River

 A freight train carrying hazardous materials derailed in southwestern Wisconsin on Thursday, injuring four employees and sending two containers into the Mississippi River.

 Lena Kent, a spokesperson for the train's operator, BNSF Railway, told NPR that "the volumes involved don't pose a risk to the river or nearby communities."
-Absorbent boom has been placed in the area as a precaution.
+A boom, which helps absorb and contain spills on water, has been placed in the area as a precaution.

 The incident occurred around 12:15 p.m. local time in DeSoto, a village near the border of Wisconsin and Iowa.
 Two of the three train engines, as well as 10 cars, went off track to some degree, she said.